Peloton Interactive (NASDAQ:PTON) Price Target Raised to $20.00

-Peloton Interactive (NASDAQ:PTON – Get Rating) had its price target raised by analysts at Sanford C. Bernstein from $13.00 to $20.00 in a research report issued on Thursday, The Fly reports.
-The brokerage currently has an “outperform” rating on the stock.
-Sanford C. Bernstein’s price objective suggests a potential upside of 22.85% from the company’s current price.
+Peloton Interactive (NASDAQ:PTON – Get Rating) had its price target raised by stock analysts at Roth Capital from $13.00 to $20.00 in a note issued to investors on Thursday, Marketbeat Ratings reports.
+The firm presently has a “buy” rating on the stock.
+Roth Capital’s target price indicates a potential upside of 22.85% from the stock’s previous close.

-PTON has been the subject of a number of other research reports.
-BMO Capital Markets cut their target price on shares of Peloton Interactive from $8.50 to $8.00 and set an “underperform” rating for the company in a research report on Friday, November 4th.
-Truist Financial cut their price objective on shares of Peloton Interactive from $13.00 to $10.00 in a research report on Friday, November 4th.
-Credit Suisse Group cut their price objective on shares of Peloton Interactive from $12.00 to $10.00 and set a “neutral” rating for the company in a research report on Friday, November 4th.
-The Goldman Sachs Group cut their price objective on shares of Peloton Interactive from $18.00 to $12.00 and set a “neutral” rating for the company in a research report on Friday, November 4th.
-Finally, Cowen lowered shares of Peloton Interactive from an “outperform” rating to a “market perform” rating and cut their price objective for the company from $14.00 to $12.00 in a research report on Monday, November 21st.
-Three equities research analysts have rated the stock with a sell rating, fourteen have issued a hold rating and twelve have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company has an average rating of “Hold” and an average price target of $18.32.
+A number of other research firms have also recently commented on PTON.
+Telsey Advisory Group upped their price objective on Peloton Interactive from $9.00 to $15.00 and gave the company a “market perform” rating in a report on Thursday.
+Truist Financial raised their price objective on Peloton Interactive from $10.00 to $15.00 and gave the stock a “hold” rating in a report on Thursday.
+Needham & Company LLC reaffirmed a “buy” rating and set a $14.00 price objective on shares of Peloton Interactive in a report on Wednesday.
+Citigroup raised their price target on Peloton Interactive from $18.00 to $22.00 and gave the stock a “buy” rating in a report on Thursday.
+Finally, The Goldman Sachs Group lowered their price target on Peloton Interactive from $18.00 to $12.00 and set a “neutral” rating on the stock in a report on Friday, November 4th.
+Three analysts have rated the stock with a sell rating, fourteen have assigned a hold rating and twelve have issued a buy rating to the stock.
+According to data from MarketBeat.com, the company presently has a consensus rating of “Hold” and an average target price of $18.32.

-Hedge funds have recently modified their holdings of the stock.
-Signaturefd LLC lifted its holdings in Peloton Interactive by 0.8% in the fourth quarter.
-Signaturefd LLC now owns 102,938 shares of the company’s stock valued at $817,000 after buying an additional 852 shares during the period.
-Seeyond lifted its holdings in Peloton Interactive by 14.3% in the second quarter.
-Seeyond now owns 7,552 shares of the company’s stock valued at $69,000 after buying an additional 945 shares during the period.
-Truist Financial Corp lifted its holdings in Peloton Interactive by 10.4% in the second quarter.
-Truist Financial Corp now owns 10,766 shares of the company’s stock valued at $99,000 after buying an additional 1,017 shares during the period.
-IFP Advisors Inc lifted its holdings in Peloton Interactive by 57.5% in the third quarter.
-IFP Advisors Inc now owns 3,102 shares of the company’s stock valued at $92,000 after buying an additional 1,132 shares during the period.
-Finally, Steward Partners Investment Advisory LLC lifted its holdings in Peloton Interactive by 17.7% in the second quarter.
-Steward Partners Investment Advisory LLC now owns 8,278 shares of the company’s stock valued at $76,000 after buying an additional 1,244 shares during the period.
-74.43% of the stock is owned by institutional investors.
+A number of large investors have recently bought and sold shares of the company.
+Covestor Ltd boosted its stake in shares of Peloton Interactive by 1,054.2% in the 1st quarter.
+Covestor Ltd now owns 1,385 shares of the company’s stock valued at $37,000 after purchasing an additional 1,265 shares in the last quarter.
+IFP Advisors Inc boosted its position in Peloton Interactive by 57.5% during the 3rd quarter.
+IFP Advisors Inc now owns 3,102 shares of the company’s stock worth $92,000 after buying an additional 1,132 shares during the period.
+Wahed Invest LLC acquired a new stake in Peloton Interactive during the 2nd quarter worth approximately $29,000.
+Exchange Traded Concepts LLC boosted its position in Peloton Interactive by 943.8% during the 3rd quarter.
+Exchange Traded Concepts LLC now owns 4,509 shares of the company’s stock worth $31,000 after buying an additional 4,077 shares during the period.
+Finally, Parallel Advisors LLC raised its holdings in Peloton Interactive by 96.5% during the 2nd quarter.
+Parallel Advisors LLC now owns 4,935 shares of the company’s stock worth $45,000 after purchasing an additional 2,424 shares during the last quarter.
+74.43% of the stock is currently owned by institutional investors and hedge funds.

 Peloton Interactive Company Profile